-(iii) Corporate Services Agreement
+(c) Corporate services agreement

-Since January 2020, the Corporation has retained Grove, a private company that provides CFO and Corporate Secretarial consulting services, corporate communications, and administrative services, at a monthly cost of \$11,925.
+Since January 2020, the Corporation has retained Grove, a private company that provides CFO and Corporate Secretarial consulting services, corporate communications, and administrative services, at a monthly cost of \$12,760.
 This is a renewable agreement that may be terminated by the Corporation with 90 days written notice provided to Grove of the Corporation's intention to terminate the agreement.
 See note 10 - Related Party Transactions.

-(iv) Exploration Staff (non-resident) and Employees' Severance
+(d) Exploration staff (non-resident) and employees' severance